gotchoices/MyCHIPs/doc/learn-protocol.md

 The term *user* is also used to be roughly synonymous with entity (with a possible bias toward human entities).

 Entities should quantify the degree to which they trust the peer entities they connect with.
-When that trust is greater than zero (i.e. [credit terms](learn-tally.md#credit-terms) are offered), one should be prepared to lose the amount of value quantified in the trust.
+When that trust is greater than zero (i.e. [credit terms](learn-tally.md#credit-terms) are offered), one should be prepared to possibly lose (or exert an effort to collect) the amount of value quantified in the trust.
 For example, if I extend you 10 CHIPs of credit, I must recognize the possibility that you may fail to uphold your promise.
 In that case, I may lose the promised value, or have to rely on collateral if such is a part of the particular credit agreement.